BestTimesToVisit.com Logo

 money

-While many lodges accept credit cards, always carry some Sri Lankan Rupees (LKR) for smaller purchases like tips for your safari guide, local snacks, or souvenirs from roadside stalls.
-ATMs are available in nearby towns like Tissamaharama, but it's wise to withdraw cash beforehand if you're heading straight into the park.
+While many lodges accept credit cards, it's wise to carry some Sri Lankan Rupees (LKR) in cash for smaller purchases, tips for your safari jeep driver and tracker, and local snacks.
+ATMs are available in nearby towns like Tissamaharama, but they can sometimes be unreliable, so withdrawing cash beforehand is a good idea.

 safety

-Listen carefully to your safari jeep driver and guide; they are experts on the park's wildlife and safety protocols.
-Never get out of the jeep unless instructed, and always maintain a respectful distance from animals, especially elephants and leopards.
-Be aware of your surroundings, particularly near water bodies where crocodiles can be present.
+Always listen to your guide and tracker during safaris; they know the park and its wildlife best.
+Never get out of the jeep unless instructed, and maintain a safe distance from all animals, especially elephants and leopards.
+Be aware of the sun's intensity and stay hydrated to prevent heatstroke.

 culture